-Dr. Thomas is a health economist with expertise in financing of autism and mental health services, working with families and policymakers to address patient-centered outcomes and develop meaningful insurance policy.
+Kathleen Thomas is a behavioral economist conducting research to enrich the knowledge-base for ways to improve access to care for underserved populations with mental health needs, ranging from minority populations, to disability policy and childhood autism.
+She is deeply engaged in understanding how people live – what motivates them to be transactional around the most important things in their lives – family, health, well-being.
+She is recipient of the John Eisenberg Excellence in Mentorship Award from the Agency for Healthcare Research and Quality and the Steven M Banks Award for Mentorship from the American Public Health Association.
 She is a Senior Research Fellow at the Sheps Center for Health Services Research and Adjunct Associate Professor of Health Policy and Management at the University of North Carolina at Chapel Hill.
 Dr. Thomas’ undergraduate degree in classical languages is from Pomona College.
 She holds an MPH from Yale University and a PhD in health economics from the University of North Carolina at Chapel Hill.

-She serves as chair, standing panel member and ad hoc reviewer for PCORI and HRSA study sections, as well as expert reviewer for a number of journals including Psychiatric Services and Pediatrics.
+She serves as chair, panel member and ad hoc reviewer for PCORI and HRSA study sections, as well as expert reviewer for a number of journals including Psychiatric Services and Pediatrics.
 Her work has been cited in the Wall Street Journal and The Guardian.
-Dr. Thomas is recipient of the Mental Health Section Award of the American Public Health Association and is recent past Chair of the Section.
+Dr. Thomas is recipient of the Mental Health Section Award of the American Public Health Association; she serves on the Steering Committee of the Intersectional Council of the Association and is past Chair of the Mental Health Section.

 You must be logged in to post a comment.